 Healthy communication is consistently cited as one of the most important elements of a successful marriage.
 And while that might sound easy enough, many of the common phrases we say in our daily lives can get in the way of achieving the goal of keeping an open dialogue between spouses.
 In particular, there are certain sayings that are pretty much guaranteed to go over badly with men for one reason or another.
 Whether it’s in the midst of an argument or just in casual conversation, here’s what experts say should be avoided at all costs when talking to your husband.
-And if you’re happily married and looking to really spice up the bedroom, learn these amazing secrets.
+And for the flip-side of this advice, don’t miss the 30 Things No Wife Ever Wants to Hear.

 “We need to talk.”